Hello 2020, What’s your One-Word?

 Traveling lighter is about working from the outside in.
 It’s about letting go and trusting myself more.
 It’s about embracing what’s ahead instead of regretting or remorsing over what has been.
 Getting lighter has nothing to do with a diet or losing weight and everything to do with saying “Fuck it, it happened, it’s over with and I can’t do anything about it now”.
 Exhale.

 I want to be a light in this world.
 Not a mushy gushy I-want-to-be-a-bright-light-in-the-world-and-save-humanity kind of mission.
 More like, I may not be a massive light that shines over an entire city, changing the lives of thousands of people, but my light can shine on those around me and that’s good enough.
 It doesn’t mean I’m going to be a positive Polly-Anna who never makes mistakes or does stupid things–rather I want to show more compassion to myself and to others when we do make mistakes (remember, part of life) and chose things that make me feel peaceful, happy and lighter.

 How about you?
 What’s your word or phrase?
 What word will you take into the new decade ahead?
-What word will sums up who you want to be or how you want to live.
-Don’t take this too serious, LIGHTEN up and the word may come to you easier than you imagined.
+What word will sum up who you want to be or how you want to live.
+Don’t take this too seriously, LIGHTEN up and the word may come to you easier than you imagined.